isomerpages/mlaw-sap/Resources/guidelines/_posts/2023-08-04-post-Guidelines on Reduction in Sentences for Guilty Pleas.md

 ---
 The Guidelines on Reduction in Sentences for Guilty Pleas aim to set out clearly the reduction in sentence a court ought to consider based on when an accused person pleads guilty.

-The Guidelines on Reduction in Sentences for Guilty Pleas are accessible [here]
+The Guidelines on Reduction in Sentences for Guilty Pleas are accessible